logaretm/vee-validate/docs/src/templates/markdown/localization.md

 };
 ```

-Also note that if imported via script tags they will automatically installed if `VeeValidate` is available globally.
+Also note that if imported via script tags, they will be automatically installed if `VeeValidate` is available globally.